emersonrp/bindcontrol/README.md

 * Popmenu Editor (beta)
     * Create, install, edit, and delete popmenus in the game folder
-        + Requires telling BindControl where the game is installed
-        + BindControl can create the necessary folders in the game install folder for popmenus
-    * Easy GUI editing and testing of popmenus
+    * Easy GUI editing and testing of installed popmenus
     * Generate macros to make popmenu buttons in-game

 ## TODO

 * There are still some Homecoming-specific notions hard-coded into BindControl.
-I'm working on finding and fixing these, but any bug reports and other feedback from Rebirth players would be very welcomed.
+I'm working on fixing these, but bug reports and other feedback from Rebirth players is very welcomed.
-* There are a growing number of places where bits of BindControl want to trigger changes in other far-flung bits, for instance, reworking some of the UI in response to changes in the Preferences Dialog.
+* There are a number of places where bits of BindControl want to trigger changes in other far-flung bits, for instance, reworking some of the UI in response to changes in the Preferences Dialog.
 This is currently done haphazardly and in an ugly tightly-coupled fashion.
 The time will come when I buckle down and rewrite most of these cases using [pubsub](https://pypi.org/project/Pypubsub/) which I've mostly been avoiding just to keep from adding extra dependencies.
 * I hope to make every reasonable slash command available, typically via PowerBinder.
 What counts as a "reasonable slash command" is yet to be determined.
 Check [the SlashCommands.md file](SlashCommands.md) for the current status.
 * I have ideas for a few more BindWizards.
 Rolling those up from scratch is always a process, so they'll arrive whenever they do.
 * Access to MacOS for testing is via a VM several OS versions old.
 I don't want to buy an actual Mac just for this wee vanity project, so mileage may vary on how it acts in an actual recent Mac environment.
-* Similarly, notarizing MacOS software involves having a $99/year Apple Developer Account, which is not something I find remotely interesting just for making life a few clicks easier for BindControl's MacOS users, of which I suspect there are approximately zero....
+* Similarly, notarizing MacOS software requires having a $99/year Apple Developer Account, which is not something I find remotely interesting just for making life a few clicks easier for BindControl's MacOS users, of which I suspect there are approximately zero....
 * The popmenu editor, on Windows, can't load pathologically large popmenus (tens of thousands of entries).
 This is a hard limit on the wx toolkit imposed by Windows itself, and can't be worked around in any way I can see.
 As there exist at least two menus this large "in the wild," further investigation is merited.
 * More error detection and better / cleaner error handling.
 * More and better help text and documentation.  <i>(WIP - check [the wiki](https://github.com/emersonrp/bindcontrol/wiki/Getting-Started-With-BindControl))</i>